 Scholarly communication is the system through which research and other scholarly writings are created, evaluated for quality, disseminated to the scholarly community, and preserved for future use.
-The system includes both formal means of communication, such as publication in peer-reviewed journals, and informal channels, such as electronic listservs.
+The system includes both formal means of communication, such as publication in peer-reviewed journals, and informal channels, such as electronic mailing lists.
 This document addresses issues related primarily to the formal system of scholarly communication.

 One of the fundamental characteristics of scholarly research is that it is created as a public good to facilitate inquiry and knowledge.
 A substantial portion of such research is publicly supported, either directly through federally-funded research projects or indirectly through state support of researchers at state higher-education institutions.
 In addition, the vast majority of scholars develop and disseminate their research with no expectation of direct financial reward.

 Scholarly Communication in Crisis

 The formal system of scholarly communication is showing numerous signs of stress and crisis.
 Throughout the second half of the 20th century commercial firms have assumed increasing control over the scholarly journals market, particularly in scientific, technical, and medical fields.
 The journal publishing industry has also become increasingly consolidated and is now dominated by a few international conglomerates.
 Prices for scholarly journals have risen at rates well above general inflation in the economy and also above the rate of increase of library budgets.
 Libraries have coped with price increases through a variety of strategies, including subscription cuts and reductions in monographic purchases.
 In addition, escalating prices have occurred at the same time that the quantity of scholarly information, including the number of scholarly journals, has increased substantially.
 The net effect of these changes has been a significant reduction in access to scholarship.